 While there are many personal credit cards to choose from, there’s only one business credit card that’s still accepting applications, so I wanted to look more closely at that card in this post.

-Marriott Bonvoy Business Card basics for January 2020
+Marriott Bonvoy Business Card Basics For April 2020

 With the launch of Marriott Bonvoy earlier this year, the benefits and rewards structures of Marriott’s credit cards have changed, and it can be tough to keep up with that.